woleet/woleet-openapi-js-client/docs/ReceiptApi.md

 //JWTAuth.apiKeyPrefix = 'Token';

 let apiInstance = new WoleetApi.ReceiptApi();
-let anchorId = "anchorId_example"; // String | Identifier of the anchor for which to build the proof receipt. apiInstance.getOTSReceipt(anchorId, (error, data, response) => {
+let anchorId = "anchorId_example"; // String | Identifier of the data anchor for which to build the proof receipt. apiInstance.getOTSReceipt(anchorId, (error, data, response) => {
   if (error) {
     console.error(error);